junrong-isel/Quant_Prep/README.md

     Enrolled in MATH 246 (Linear Algebra) and FIN 311 (Principles of Finance) for Spring 2026.

-    Executing a self-designed curriculum in Python, NumPy, and Econometrics.
+    Executing a self-designed curriculum in Higher-level Math, Python, NumPy, and Econometrics.

-Competitive Edge:
+Distinctions:

     Varsity Esports Athlete (League of Legends): ECAC Varsity Premier Division National Champion (Fall 2025)